Query Processing on Tensor Computation Runtimes: Introduction

-While data volumes and demand for analytics are growing faster than ever \cite{data-volume-growth}, CPU performance improvement has slowed down \cite{moore-end}.
-However, processor transistor count has continued to grow over the last decade, as hardware manufacturers adopted first multi-core CPU architectures and then augmented their computing platforms with specialized components such as GPUs, FPGAs, compression and encryption chips, DSPs, and neural-network (NN) accelerators; most of the processors in the upper-right corner of Figure~\ref{fig:tpc-vs-chips} fall in this category.
-Although DBMS builders have taken advantage of multi-core and SIMD instructions effectively \cite{database-simd,database-simd-revisited,multicore-join}, the explosion of the number of specialized hardware components, each with different characteristics and programming abstractions, makes it challenging to support all the exciting capabilities that these new powerful devices can offer.
+DBMS vendors have delivered constant performance improvement for decades by evolving software to keep up with Moore's law while influencing hardware development through close relationships with manufacturers.
+While data volumes and demand for analytics are growing faster than ever \cite{data-volume-growth}, the performance improvement on CPU has slowed down \cite{moore-end}.
+However, the count of processor transistors has continued to grow over the last decade, as hardware manufacturers adopted first multi-core CPU architectures and then augmented their computing platforms with specialized components such as GPUs, FPGAs, compression and encryption chips, DSPs, and neural-network (NN) accelerators.
+Although DBMS builders have taken advantage of multi-core and SIMD instructions effectively \cite{database-simd,database-simd-revisited,multicore-join}, the explosion in the number of specialized hardware components, each with different characteristics and programming abstractions, makes it challenging to support all the exciting capabilities that these new powerful devices can offer.